 Wildlife is abundant, particularilly in the winter months.
 Watch for Elk and Deer.
 An occassional Bear and even Mountain Lion are spotted.

 Access: Drive 30 miles south from Flagstaff through Sedona on US 89A.
 Five miles past Sedona turn north on FR 525 and follow the signs to Sycamore Pass.
 Turn west on FR 525C and continue for seven miles to the trailhead.
 Watch for the trailhead sign on your right where the power line crosses the road.

-Overall, Casner Mountain Trail is the 14th most popular horseback riding trail of all 49 horseback riding in Arizona.
+Overall, Casner Mountain Trail is the 14th most popular horse trail of all 49 horseback rides in Arizona.